 Check out the Registrar's guide to enrolling as a transfer student.
 You should additionally utilize your Academic Requirements report to see how your prior courses fit into your degree.
 If Academic Requirements is not assigning a course to a particular requirement - and you think that it should be - send us an email at firstname.lastname@example.org for further review!

-Four-Year students are eligible to add a minor to their program, but should be aware of the following:
+Four-Year students are eligible to add a minor or embedded certificate to their program, but should be aware of the following:

 2. Students may not declare a minor within the same field in which they are already pursuing a teachable subject area.

-3. Minors can only be declared after discussion with an advisor, through the change of program process, open between October 1st and February 1st.
+3. Minors can only be declared through the change of program process, open between October 1st and February 1st.
 Minors will not be added outside of these application dates.
-Students cannot declare their own minor; this will be added by an advisor using the change of program process after discussion.

 All University of Calgary students must use their Ucalgary.ca accounts for any and all University of Calgary or degree-related correspondence.
 Email will not be sent to personal accounts.